 I made a decision that night that this was no longer my “dark secret”; these crazy thoughts of what I’m going to eat when and how much and how it’s going to make me fatter, thinner, stronger, weaker and how I can have very low body fat ASAP.

 The next morning, the first thing I did was shop at Trader Joe’s.
 I got all my Paleo staple-favorites: bananas, berries, bacon, eggs, dark chocolate, chicken wings, a roast, steak, sweet potatoes…etc. I called my mom and invite her over for my favorite breakfast that I have been ignoring for 10 long weeks- bacon and eggs and tell her I need to talk.
 I ask my best friend if she can come later so I can “confess” to her too.
 This was no longer going to be my secret, I needed help before this spiraled into something far more dangerous.
-I was knee deep in quick sand down a path of an eating disorder and wrapped up in severe body image issues.
-I cry, again, and explain to my mom by simply stating, “I have very scary body image issues”… I tell her how I think and how food, weight, and need for perfection have consumed my life.
+I was knee-deep in quicksand down a path of an eating disorder and wrapped up in severe body image issues.
+I cry, again, and explain to my mom by simply stating, “I have very scary body image issues”… I tell her how I think and how food, weight, and the need for perfection have consumed my life.
 My mom listens, tells me it has concerned her and she walked out of my place that morning, taking my scale with her.
 There is no scale in my house to obsess over.
 Feeling immediate relief just sharing my “secret” and my moment of clarity and out-cry for help, I instantly feel ready to tell my best friend.

 She listens, she understands, she doesn’t judge me harshly; she confirms she is there for me, for anything and wants me to be healthy.

-My struggles and my problems are no longer a secret.
+My struggles and problems are no longer a secret.
 The horrific physical and mental repercussions intermittent fasting brought to the table 10 fold are now something I am both so thankful for and regretting.
-I am not proud I took this road, I realize I am light years away from the once healthy me I was just a year ago, I realize this is going to be a brand new journey in finding health, but I am excited to work on me, to look into therapy and to having a support system.
+I am not proud I took this road, I realize I am light years away from the once healthy me I was just a year ago, I realize this is going to be a brand new journey in finding health, but I am excited to work on me, to look into therapy and to have a support system.
 I regret not listening to my body, not being patient, letting another woman’s “perfect body” make me feel less perfect, less beautiful and ultimately lead me down a dark road.
 I can only hope sharing my story will spark something in other women or men like myself and stopping the cycle.

 I hope to bring my blog back to life, to start enjoying the Paleo lifestyle that once was the best thing that ever happened to me and most importantly to start accepting and loving myself.